PrathamMadnur01/ContactForm/README.md

-Here’s the updated **README.md** without references to the discarded `initDatabase.js`.
-The content has been updated accordingly.

----

 # **Contact Management System**

 A fully functional Contact Management System built with **MERN Stack (MongoDB, Express.js, React.js, Node.js)** and styled using **Material-UI**.
 The application allows users to manage contacts with features to **Add**, **Edit**, **Delete**, and **View** contacts.